Tuition fees in France

 For European students (nationals of a member country of the European Union, the European Economic Area, Andorra or Switzerland)*

 The French government will continue to pay most of the cost of your degree programme in a public institution of higher education.
-Tuition charges are similar to those in academic year 2018/2019.
+Tuition charges for the academic year 2024/2025:

-Some non-EU students pay registration fees identical to those paid by French and EU students based on their status, the degree for which they are studying or their situation in 2018/2019.
+* Some non-EU students pay registration fees identical to those paid by French and EU students based on their status or the degree for which they are studying.
 These are:

 Keep in mind…